 10. Coraline: Book Summary & Themes

-Coraline is about a young girl who is unsatisfied in her own life, so she goes exploring and finds another world; however, nothing is as it seems.
-Coraline is a dark tale of learning to appreciate what you have and not running from your fears.
+''Coraline'' is about a young girl who is unsatisfied in her own life, so she goes exploring and finds another world where nothing is as it seems. ''Coraline'' is a dark tale of learning to appreciate what you have and not running from your fears.

 11. Coraline: Characters & Quotes

 'Coraline' by Neil Gaiman is a story of a curious little girl who is unsatisfied with her life.
 She finds a door to another world, which gives her a choice between her world and another darker more disturbing one.

 Neil Gaiman is a prolific author who writes about mythology and history.
 He's written for film, TV, comics, and magazines, in addition to books and stories for readers of all ages.
 Let's take a look at the work of this award-winning British writer.

 Neil Gaiman is a household name in Britain, America, and beyond for his masterful writing in the fantasy, horror, and sci-fi genres.
 Where did Neil Gaiman get his passion for reading and writing?
 What does the man himself have to say about it?
 Let's find out.

 Algernon Blackwood remains one of the masters of the supernatural and horror genres.
 In this lesson, you'll learn more about his writings through his books, children's works and short stories.

 15. Algernon Blackwood: Biography & Quotes

 Earning the nickname 'The Ghost Man,' Algernon Blackwood delighted in traveling and writing, two things he did well and often.
 In this lesson, you'll learn more about the author and his life.